colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-00-47-427153-c-for-the-absolute-beginner-by-mark-lee.md

 ---
 layout: post
-title: ""C++ for the Absolute Beginner" by Mark Lee"
+title: "C++ for the Absolute Beginner by Mark Lee"
 description: " "
 date: 2023-09-27
 tags: [programming]